Cost Plus Pricing: How to Use Cost Based Pricing In Marketing 🌺

 Think of a cost-based pricing example where a company sells 100 teddy bears (it is interestingly a teddy bear company – here is an example of a luxury branded teddy bear – Steiff.)

 If someone doubles the order to 200 bears, what would the cost of the bear be for the calculation?

 Should they set the price for the new bears at the average cost (i.e. dividing the factory, rentals, machinery costs, etc across the new bears)?

 Also, should they reduce the cost for the original 100 bears as the same factory is producing more bears?

 Or should it just be the marginal cost of the bears?

-If in an extreme example, the marginal cost of a bear production was zero – should they give that bear away for free.
+In an extreme example, if the marginal cost of bear production is zero, should they give that bear away for free?

-It gives customers an ability to push your prices down – if clients in a B2B environment know that you are applying say a 50% markup when their business only achieves 25% margins may use this to negotiate a price decrease. i.e. I have been in meetings where customers have said – we make 20%, so you are part of our supply chain and so you should not make anymore than 20%.
+I have been in meetings where customers have said, “We make 20%, so you are part of our supply chain and so you should not make any more than 20%.”
 It is never a good idea to give your clients an incentive to start these conversations.